Looking for an employer of record in France? Here’s what you need to know

 2. Hiring independent contractors: This is a good option if you need French workers for short-term projects.
 However, relying on independent contractors for ongoing work poses the risk of employee misclassification, along with potential legal and financial consequences.

-3. Working with an employer of record in France: This option is the most cost- and time-efficient, allowing you to hire workers in France without establishing a legal entity.
-An EOR in France handles legal and administrative tasks, like payroll, tax, and statutory benefits, while you run business operations as usual.
+3. Hiring employees in France: This option is the most cost- and time-efficient, allowing you to engage talent in France without establishing a legal entity.
+A workforce management platform in France may offer support to handle legal and administrative tasks, like payroll, tax, and statutory benefits, while you run business operations as usual.

-Partnering with an employer of record in France
+Partnering with a workforce management platform in France

-An employer of record is a third-party organization that legally employs workers on your behalf, allowing you to quickly and easily hire workers based in other countries.
+Usually, an Employer of Record is a third-party organisation that legally employs workers on your behalf, allowing you to quickly and easily hire workers based in other countries.

 • Onboarding employees in line with local labor laws